-The Future Forum series is an initiative of the Western Sydney Leadership Dialogue (WSLD) to bring together a cohort of big thinkers to discuss issues affecting our growth cities of the West as part of our GWS-2050 visioning project.
+The Future Forum series is an initiative of the Western Sydney Leadership Dialogue (the Dialogue) to bring together a cohort of big thinkers to discuss issues affecting our growth cities of the West.

 The second Future Forum was held on Friday, 16th March, and explored how a new, effective governance model can positively impact the delivery of major projects, and how we can improve collaboration and coordination between all levels of government and state agencies.

 The event was kicked off by Greater Sydney Commission Deputy Chief Commissioner, Geoff Roberts with a keynote presentation on how we move from planning to implementation, with major long-term plans from the GSC, Transport for NSW and Infrastructure NSW due to be published in the coming weeks.
 The Western Sydney City Deal is derived from this extensive long-term planning in Greater Western Sydney, and Geoff outlined some of the challenges involved in negotiating the Deal, and the significant task in delivering it.
 He provided details of the governance structure for the Deal going forward, including the designated leadership, implementation, coordination and delivery bodies for different elements of the Deal.